india-rituraj/Sample-Anti/Promt.md

 You are a senior .NET architect.

-I have an existing WCF service project that I want to migrate to ASP.NET Web API 2 (.NET Framework7.2) Visual Studio 2022 is installed on my Local Machine.
-Use Visual Studio to do the code and compile.
+I have an existing WCF service project that I want to migrate to ASP.NET Web API 2 (.NET Framework7.2) Visual Studio 2022/2026 is installed on my Local Machine.
+Use Visual Studio to write the code and compile it.
 The codebase is large and includes multiple service contracts, data contracts, business logic classes, and validation methods.
 I have selected the source Project as ""C:\Users\india\OneDrive\FromYourPhone\Desktop\Antigravity-Demo-4\SchoolServiceSoap\SchoolService.sln"".
-I have already created a Sample blank ASP.NET Web API 2 (.NET Framework7.2) Project solution path:  ""C:\Users\india\OneDrive\FromYourPhone\Desktop\Antigravity-Demo-4\SchoolServiceRest\SchoolServiceRest.sln"", and in this Project We have to migrate Source wcf Project.
+I have already created a Sample blank ASP.NET Web API 2 (.NET Framework 7.2) Project solution at the path: ""C:\Users\india\OneDrive\FromYourPhone\Desktop\Antigravity-Demo-4\SchoolServiceRest\SchoolServiceRest.sln"", and in this Project we have to migrate the source WCF project.

 Your task is to help me convert this code into a clean, modern Web API following best practices.